ethereum/execution-apis/docs/ethsimulatev1-notes.md

 | withdrawalsRoot | Calculated normally |
 | gasUsed | Calculated normally |
 | stateRoot | Calculated normally |

-An interesting note here is that we decide timestamp as `previous block timestamp + 1`, while `previous block timestamp + 12` could also be an assumed default.
-The reasoning to use `+1` is that it's the minimum amount we have to increase the timestamp to keep them valid.
-While `+12` is what Mainnet uses, there are other chains that use some other values, and we didn't want to complicate the specification to consider all networks.

 ## Default values for transactions
 As eth_simulate is an extension to `eth_call` we want to enable the nice user experience that the user does not need to provide all required values for a transaction.
 We are assuming following defaults if the variable is not provided by the user: